User Guide

 Important guidance

 • Definitions for specific terms can vary by organization.
-For the highest accuracy, create custom attributes tailored to your documents.
+For the highest accuracy, create custom attributes tailored to your files.

 Note